expo/router/docs/docs/lab/bundle-splitting.md

 Loading errors are handled in the parent route, via the [`ErrorBoundary`](/docs/features/errors) export.
 This will probably be refactored in the future to use a `<route>+error.js` file.

 Async routes cannot be statically filtered during development, so all files will be treated as routes even if they don't export a default component.
 After the component is bundled and loaded, then any invalid route will use a fallback warning screen.
 This behavior is development-only and will not be present in production.

+### Static Rendering

+The current static rendering system doesn't support React Suspense, so we have to disable it when rendering static pages.
+This will be improved in the future.